IntelRealSense/RealSenseID/Readme.md

 ```

 ##### RemoveAll
-Removes all users stored in the device database.
+Removes all enrolled users in the device database.
 ```cpp
 bool success = authenticator.RemoveAll();
 ```